Teen Library Assistant, since February 2014

 Union Leadership

-On top of all this, I've been active with LFPL's union for most of my time at LFPL, and since February 2019, have been leading it as Union President.
-We've implemented a lot of change under my and my coworker's leadership of the local, including greater social media outreach, more collaboration with library administration (including campaigning for the library through a budget crisis), the creation and regular publishing of a newsletter, and above all, a commitment to transparency to our members.
+On top of all this, I've been active with LFPL's union for most of my time at LFPL, and from February 2019-February 2021, led it as Union President.
+We implemented a lot of change under my and my coworker's leadership of the local, including greater social media outreach, more collaboration with library administration (including campaigning for the library through a budget crisis), the creation and regular publishing of a newsletter, and above all, a commitment to transparency to our members.
 Despite the Supreme Court decision that effectively passed Right to Work federally, membership in our local has grown and continues to do so.

 For more information on my union organizing, see At AFSCME Local 3425 |